-Some Windows 10 users have been reporting that they occasionally receive a DPC_WATCHDOG_VIOLATION Blue Screen, with a Bug Check code of 0x00000133, when working on their computer.
+Some Windows 11/10 users have been reporting that they occasionally receive a DPC WATCHDOG VIOLATION Blue Screen, with a Bug Check code of 0x00000133, when working on their computer.

-As a workaround, you need to replace the problematic driver with the Microsoft iastor.sys driver.
+You need to replace the problematic driver file with the latest Microsoft iastor.sys driver.

 If you cannot boot normally, we suggest you boot Windows in Safe Mode and then follow this procedure.